alaTest Sites

 8 reviews

 alaTest has collected and analyzed 8 reviews of Verizon XV6900.
 The average rating for this product is 3.3/5, compared to an average rating of 4.1/5 for other Cell phones for all reviews.
 People are impressed by the camera and design.
-The usability and performance are also mentioned favorably, but there are some less positive reviews about the GPS navigation.
+The usability and performance also get good comments, but some have doubts about the GPS navigation.

 portability, performance, usability, design, camera